TmxDeepWater/KeepBackup/README.md

 KeepBackup is very fast, at least in my opinion, when it comes to adding new files (e.g. photos).
 The new files will be added to storage, renaming files doesn’t cause any files in storage to be deleted and backed up again.
 Initial Backups take some time.
 First of all, every file needs to be hashed.
 I’m using Sha256 which is very secure, but maybe there are faster algorithms?
 Then each file must be compressed and encrypted, which takes time.
 After that the result is hashed again.
-This could be avoided,, but the checksum of the compressed and encrypted file is stored in the manifest and is used for validatestorage.
+This could be avoided, but the checksum of the compressed and encrypted file is stored in the manifest and is used for validatestorage.
 I got it faster by using parallelism and handling small files with memory streams, larger files with temporary files.
 It is probably possible so get is a lot faster.

-##Future plans
+## Future plans

 - More tests
 - Cleaning up code and commenting